PacketStream-LLC/ouroboros/USAGE.md

 ## `ouroboros.json`

 The `ouroboros.json` file is the heart of your project.
-It defines the programs, shared maps, and other settings.
+It defines the programs, map name for program and other settings.

 ```json
 {